alaydshah/jupyterhub-dockerspawner/README.md

-# JupyterHub mit DockerSpawner
+# JupyterHub DockerSpawner

-Dieses Projekt enthält eine Beispielkonfiguration für einen JupyterHub-Server, der in Docker ausgeführt wird.
-Der JupyterHub ermöglicht es dir, Jupyter-Notebooks zu starten und gemeinsam mit anderen Nutzern zu bearbeiten.
+This project contains a sample configuration for a JupyterHub server running in Docker.
+The JupyterHub allows you to start Jupyter notebooks and edit them together with other users.

-## Dateien
+## Files

-- `docker-compose.yml`: Docker Compose-Datei, die den JupyterHub-Server startet
+- `docker-compose.yml`: Docker Compose file that starts the JupyterHub server
-- `Dockerfile`: Dockerfile, das das Image für den Jupyter Notebook Server definiert
+- `Dockerfile`: Dockerfile that defines the image for the Jupyter Notebook Server
-- `jupyterhub_config.py`: Konfigurationsdatei für den JupyterHub-Server
+- `jupyterhub_config.py`: Configuration file for the JupyterHub server

-## Verwendung
+## Usage

-1. Stelle sicher, dass Docker installiert ist
+1. Make sure Docker is installed
-2. Lade das Repository herunter oder klonen es von Github
-3. Navigiere in das Projektverzeichnis
+2. Download or clone the repository from Github
+3. Navigate to the project directory
-4. Führe `docker-compose up -d` aus, um den JupyterHub-Server zu starten
+4. Run `docker-compose up -d` to start the JupyterHub server
-5. Öffne `http://localhost:8000` in deinem Browser und melde dich an
+5. Open `http://<host-ip>:8000` in your browser and Sign up to create new user
+6. Login with the user creds created in Step 5.

-## Hinweise
+## Hints

-- Die Jupyter-Notebooks werden standardmäßig im Verzeichnis `/home/jovyan/work` im Container gespeichert.
-- Die Nutzer-Notebooks werden in separaten Docker-Volumes gespeichert, die nach dem Schema `jupyterhub-user-{username}` benannt sind.
-- In der Datei `jupyterhub_config.py` können weitere Konfigurationen vorgenommen werden, z.B. das Hinzufügen von Nutzern oder das Ändern des Anmeldebildschirms.
-- Weitere Informationen findest du in der [JupyterHub-Dokumentation](https://jupyterhub.readthedocs.io/en/stable/index.html).
+- By default, the Jupyter notebooks are stored in the `/home/jovyan/work` directory in the container.
+- The user notebooks are stored in separate Docker volumes named according to the `jupyterhub-user-{username}` scheme.
+- Additional configurations can be made in the `jupyterhub_config.py` file, e.g. adding users or changing the login screen.
+- For more information, see the [JupyterHub documentation](https://jupyterhub.readthedocs.io/en/stable/index.html).

-Viel Spaß :-)
+Have fun :-)